Key features of a small hydro scheme include:

 It should be noted that the Environment Agency must also be consulted about water extraction licences because the water is not owned by the landowner.

-View further details about Water Abstraction on the Environment Agency website.
+View further details about Water Abstraction on the Environment Agency website2.